jedcn/talk-learning-with-tools/README.md

 > reaches 367 (since there are 366 possible birthdays, including
 > February 29).
 However, 99% probability is reached with just 57
 > people, and 50% probability with 23 people.

+We've got more than 57 people in this room, so almost certainly we've got two people with the same birthday.
+That's likely a paradox because when you think birthday and likelihood of matching somehow 1 in 365 appears in your head.

+Okay, stepping back for a bit, what's the chance that someone is having a really bad day?

+Maybe they're in pain.
+Maybe they're sick.
+Maybe they are caring for a sick child.
+Maybe they are caring for a sick parent.
+Maybe it's a serious sickness.
+Maybe they are young, and lonely.
+Maybe they are old, and lonely.
+The list goes on.

+What are the chances for anyone one of those things to be happening to someone?
+Much more likely than 1 in 365.

+So, when I go out and about, I hope everyone's doing great, but I try to treat everyone as if they might be having a really bad day.

 ### Of Students and Teachers